She Was Jane Russell’s Manicurist

 When Marian was nine, Hazel and Benjamin had another baby, Charlie, followed quickly by Pearl.
 At this point, the marriage seemed to break down, with Hazel and Benjamin eventually separating.
 Both Charlie and Pearl, Hazel says, have few memories of their father.
 Hazel began then to work as a manicurist and eventually found a job at an exclusive salon that catered to the “rich and famous.”
 Hazel is very proud of the fact that she gave Jane Russell her manicures on a regular basis.
 After many years of this, however, the stress apparently got to her and she quit.

 It was at this time that Benjamin, estranged from them all these years, was diagnosed with leukemia.
 In April of 1970, he came back home to Hazel to die.
 Remarkably, Hazel diligently nursed him for two months until he passed away in June of that same year.
 Charlie and Pearl were teenagers at the time.
-Marian, on the other hand, had already moved out by then and was married to “an Arab who controls her,” according to Hazel.
+Marian, on the other hand, had already moved out by then and was married to “a man who controls her,” according to Hazel.
 Eventually, Pearl married, too, and moved to Missouri.
 Only Charlie remained with his mother.

 In 1974, Hazel had two heart attacks and spent thirty days in the hospital.
 She eventually went back home and recovered and spent much of her time trying to help Charlie, who appears to be somewhat unstable, both mentally and emotionally, with his many issues.
 Besides taking care of Charlie, Hazel’s favorite pastimes were cooking and walking to thrift stores.

 Hazel is not acclimating well to the home, as she views her stay here as temporary.
-At times she is very accepting and pleasant with the staff, and at other times she can be verbally abusive.
+At times, she is very accepting and pleasant with the staff, and at other times she can be verbally abusive.
 She seems content to read her bible and pray and to sit quietly with Charlie watching TV.
 Though very alert and able to communicate, she does not seem concerned with her medical prognosis nor her plan of care.

 (Originally written: November 1995)